ryejs/ryejs.com/docs/dom-event-emitter.md

 DOM Event Emitter
 ==================

-One heritage of event emitter, this handler native DOM events.
-Use with `var DOMEventEmitter = Rye.require('Events').DOMEventEmitter`.

-To intanciate one emitter you do `var emitter = new DOMEventEmitter(element)`.
+This inherits from `EventEmitter` while handling DOM events.
+The constructor receives an element as argument: `var emitter = new DOMEventEmitter(element)`.

 addListener (on)